 How does a doula work with the hospital team?

 Doulas are not midwives, obstetricians, or nurses.
 But together with these professionals, doulas work beautifully to support a woman through her birth.
 While the focus of the medical team involves safeguarding the physical health of both mother and baby, a doula focuses on the holistic wellbeing of the mother.
 A woman will feel safest and most cared for when there is a team vibe and calm in the room, where everyone is working for her.

 A doula can help explain any medical terms to the birthing couple and also refer to the couples birthing preferences when discussing options with the medical care providers.
 A doula can also request for the couple to have time to discuss and think about options when intervention is being suggested.
 A doula is also often great at asking questions of the medical care providers that the birthing couple may not think of, which can also assist in important information when making decisions.
 At the end of the day, the ideal situation is that everyone in the room is working for the woman, bringing their own unique skills and knowledge and share a deep respect and reverence for a woman’s natural ability to birth.

 Why do you think birth education is important, even for those who have a doula?

 The strength, power and decisions come from within the woman – not from the doula, nor the woman’s partner, nor the medical care providers.
 A doula’s greatest work at a birth is to hold space for the birthing woman to let go and surrender, to keep her informed along the way should she arrive at any crossroads, and to offer physical support when needed.

 For the birthing woman to be able to make empowering decisions in her birth she needs to know all her options, understand all her inner and outer resources, and also to have a deep understanding as to why she has made the choices she has so that she feels firm in her decisions.
-There is a great saying that “if you don’t know your options, you don’t have any” and I feel this is so true.
+There is a great saying that “if you don’t know your options, you don’t have any”.